Humaidu/file-management-lab/README.md

-# 🗂️ File Management Projects
+# File Management Projects

 A collection of beginner-to-intermediate Bash and scripting projects designed to automate and simplify common file management tasks.
-Each project lives in its own subfolder with its own documentation, and tackles a unique real-world problem like organizing, syncing, encrypting, or analyzing files and directories.
+Each project has its subfolder with its documentation and tackles a unique real-world problem like organizing, syncing, encrypting, or analyzing files and directories.

 ---

-## 📁 Project List
+## Project List

 | # | Project | Description | Skills |
 |---|---------|-------------|--------|